decentraland/documentation/content/creator/sdk7/3d-essentials/sounds.md

 These reports are the only way to know what the player is actually hearing.
 The renderer starts a clip 100 to 250 milliseconds after your scene asks for it, and that delay is different every time.
 The `currentTime` property of the `AudioSource` component doesn't help either: it's a seek command that your scene writes and the renderer never updates, so reading it back only tells you what you last set.
 Rely on the reports instead whenever your gameplay needs to follow the sound: rhythm games, effects that fire on the beat, or aligning a sound to a video.

-Use `audioEventsSystem.registerAudioPlaybackEntity` to define a function that runs on every report, including the periodic position updates.
+Use `audioEventsSystem.registerAudioPlaybackEntity` to define a function that runs once per frame with the newest report for that entity, position updates included.
+It's skipped on frames where nothing new arrived.
 Functions registered with `registerAudioEventsEntity` do **not** run for reports that only update the position.

 ```ts
 audioEventsSystem.registerAudioPlaybackEntity(sourceEntity, (report) => {